105-107 Forsyth Street

 - PhD, University of Delaware

-Before Akamai, he was a Senior Network Scientist at BBN Technologies and Sandia National Laboratories where he was a principal investigator or key contributor on US Government (DARPA, DHS HSARPA, AFOSR, DOE) and commercially funded R&D projects in the areas of attack traceback, network traffic analysis and monitoring, network security, Active Networking, SDN architecture, high speed network architecture, satellite packet switching, and optical network control plane.
+Before joining Northeastern, Jackson was a senior architect at Akamai Technologies.
+He was responsible for improving the scalability and reliability of the systems that safely distributed customer and system configuration metadata in Akamai’s production network to over 200,000 servers worldwide.
+Before he worked with Akamai, Jackson was a senior network scientist at BBN Technologies.
+He also worked at Sandia National Laboratories, where he was a principal investigator on US Government (DARPA, DHS HSARPA, AFOSR, DOE) and commercially funded R&D projects in the areas of attack traceback, network traffic analysis and monitoring, network security, active networking, software-defined network architecture, high-speed network architecture, satellite packet switching, and optical network control plane.

 D. Ellard, C. Jones, V. Manfredi, W. T. Strayer, B. Thapa, M. Van Welie and A. Jackson, "Rebound: Decoy routing on asymmetric routes via error messages," 2015 IEEE 40th Conference on Local Computer Networks (LCN), Clearwater Beach, FL, 2015, pp. 91-99.